-However, if you aren’t sure what your “style” is or you just want a new look, consider these tips from decorators.
+That said, if you aren’t sure what your “style” is or you just want a new look, consider these interior design tips for your modular home.

 The first step in interior design is to pick a style.
 This should be pretty easy.
-Which modular homes floor plan did you start with?
+Which modular home floor plan did you start with?
 Was it a Cape Cod, a Victorian, or something more contemporary?
-More than likely you chose a style of home that will match your tastes in decor.
-For instance, if you built a Victorian-style home, I doubt you will feel comfortable filling it with modern art and chrome furniture.
+You likely chose a style of home that matches your tastes in decor.
+For instance, if you built a Victorian-style home, you might lean toward the Arts & Crafts era furniture rather than modern art and chrome furniture.

-One of the most popular interior decorating styles for modular homes is ‘Traditional.’
-It works well with all kinds of architecture and floor plans.
-Traditional decorating is calm, orderly, and predictable.
-In other words, it screams COMFORT!
-The greatest thing about traditional homes is that they work well with all types of decor as long as you tie it together.
-This means you don’t HAVE to go out and buy all new furniture.
+The greatest thing about traditional homes is that they work well with all types of decor as long as you tie them together.
+This means you don’t have to go out and buy all new furniture.
 Instead, it will look right and proper for there to be a mix of colors and styles.

 A traditional room usually features upholstered furniture with soft edges and lots of pillows.
 For an extra homey touch, drape the afghan your grandmother crocheted over the back of your favorite armchair.
 Buy a few throw pillows in similar colors and put them on the couch.
 That way if the armchair and couch don’t match, you can tie them together with the accessories.

 Pair furniture and center it in the room.
 Separate two armchairs with a small side table and angle them toward the television or the fireplace.
 Make the seating arrangements so that people face one another or the focal point of the room.
 The sofa will directly face or sit perpendicular to the fireplace and a bed will back up to the center of the longest bedroom wall.